doc4d/go-mobile/versioned_docs/version-19-R5/project-definition/actions.md

 :::info 4D for Android

-This section is currently not available in 4D for Android
+This section is currently not available in 4D for Android.

 :::